kweav/prepwork_revamp/docs/11-print-n-lines-hardcoded.md

 ### FOR every line in the open file

-To loop through every line in the open file, use the `for` statement structure from the second Python exercise module.
+To loop through every line in the open file, use the `for` statement structure from the second Applied Python Exercise chapter.
 Write this line of code within your Python script.

 ***
 <details><summary> ANSWER: </summary>